 Appointees include business leaders from different industries and alumni

-EVANSTON - Six prominent business leaders and philanthropists have been appointed to the Northwestern University Board of Trustees.
+Six prominent business leaders and philanthropists have been appointed to the Northwestern University Board of Trustees.
+They are:

 Carol Bernick is CEO of Polished Nickel Management, a privately held company that manages diversified investments and owned operating companies in retail and professional sports.

 In her prior business career, she spent 37 years in key executive roles in the Alberto-Culver Company until its acquisition in May 2011 by Unilever.

 Among her various community commitments, Bernick is a board member and immediate past board chair of Northwestern Memorial Healthcare.
 She has served on that board for more than 18 years.
 She also serves as a vice chair of the Board of Tulane University, her alma mater, in New Orleans.
 She is a member of the Economic Club of Chicago, a member of the executive committee of the Global Advisory Board for Northwestern’s Kellogg School of Management, a member of the Women’s Leadership Board of the Harvard Kennedy School of Government and a member of the Women’s Board of the Boys and Girls Club of Chicago.

 Ellen Kullman served as chair of the board of directors and CEO of DuPont from January 2009 to October 2015.